aws-observability/amp-cardinality-insights/README.md

 This project helps you have visibility into high cardinality metrics from an Amazon Managed Service for Prometheus workspace.

+## Support & Feedback

+**Amazon Managed Service for Prometheus - Cardinality insights** is maintained by AWS Solution Architects.
+It is not part of an AWS service and support is provided best-effort by the community.

+To post feedback, submit feature ideas, or report bugs, please use the Issues section of this GitHub repo.

+If you are interested in contributing, see the Contribution guide.

 ## How it works

 This project proposes a serverless solution that you deploy and operate on your